harness/developer-hub/release-notes/continuous-integration.md

 ### Early access features

-This release does not include early access features.
+No early access features added in this release.

 ### Fixed issues

-This release does not include fixed issues.
+No fixed issues included in this release.

 ## January 10, 2023, version 78105

 ### What's new

-No new features are available in this release.
+No new features added in this release.

 ### Early access features

-No early access features are available for this release.
+No early access features added in this release.

 ### Fixed issues